Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - Lore functionality fully removed (Expertise kills, Item ID from developer section)
 - Odger UI looks ugly, I want to rework this feature
-- Moby Duck progress in 1st slot of Time Bag is not rendered

 ## Rendering